-Catego ry Issued Citations?
-Subpoena as Witness?
-Prosecuted?
-Recognized Family Member?
-International Organization Staff Yes No - Official acts.
+Catego ry Issued Subpoena as Prosecuted?
+Recognized Family 0 0 Citations?
+Witness?
+Member?
+International Organization Staff 3 Yes No - Official acts.
 Yes, in all other cases Official Acts Immunity.
 Consult Dept. of State.
-No immunity or inviolability International Organizations Diplomatic- Level Staff of Missions to International Organizations Yes No No Same as sponsor (full immunity and inviolability) Diplomatic Agent Yes No - Official acts.
+No immunity or inviolability nal ions Diplomatic- Level Staff of Missions to International Organizations Yes No No Same as sponsor (full immunity and inviolability) International Organizations Diplomatic Agent Yes No - Official acts.
 Yes, in all other cases Official Acts Immunity.
 Consult Dept. of State.
-No immunity or inviolability Diplomatic Agent Yes No No Same as sponsor (full immunity and inviolability) Member of Administrative and Technical Staff Yes No No Same as sponsor (full immunity and inviolability) Diplomat Service Staff Yes Yes Official Acts Immunity.
+No immunity or inviolability Diplomatic Agent Yes No No Same as sponsor (full immunity and inviolability) Member of Administrative and Technical Staff Yes No No Same as sponsor (full immunity and inviolability) Diplomat Service Staff 2 Yes Yes Official Acts Immunity.
 Consult Dept. of State.
-No immunity or inviolability Career Consular Officers Yes No - for official acts.
+No immunity or inviolability Career Consular Officers 2 Yes No - for official acts.
 Testimony may not be compelled in any case Official Acts Immunity.
 Consult Dept. of State.
-No immunity or inviolability lar Honorary Consular Officers Yes No - Official acts.
+No immunity or inviolability llar Honorary Consular Officers Yes No - Official acts.
 Yes, in all other cases Official Acts Immunity.
 Consult Dept. of State.
-No immunity or inviolability Consular Consular Employees Yes Official Acts Immunity.
+No immunity or inviolability Consular Consular Employees 2 Yes Official Acts Immunity.
 Consult Dept. of State.
 No immunity or inviolability TECO TECRO Designated Employee Yes No No Immunity from Criminal Jurisdiction, arrest and detention TECO Head/Deputy Head Yes No - Official acts.
 Yes, in all other cases Official acts immunity.
 Consult AIT.
-No immunity or inviolability TECRO/TECO TECO Designated Employee Yes No - Official acts.
+No immunity or inviolability TECR0/TEC0 TECO Designated Employee Yes No - Official acts.
 Yes, in all other cases Official acts immunity.
 Consult AIT.
 No immunity or inviolability